 With the breast lightly compressed, the cutaneous entry point is identified.
 After having introduced the needle and verified the correct position of the lesion with further mammography projections, biopsy may be performed.

-VACB: Vacuum assisted core biopsy
+VACB: Vacuum-assisted core biopsy

-VACB allows to for quick histology at a low cost.
+VACB allows for quick histology at a low cost.
 Furthermore, it avoids patient exposure to diagnostic surgical biopsy or long and exhausting follow-ups, making VACB an extremely valid method for diagnosis.

 The system is linked to a computer where calculations are done regarding radiographic acquisitions according to stereotactic geometry principles, numerical values regulating placement and excursion of the needle to the lesion are transmitted to the driver.

-Procedure is performed under local anesthesia (1% lidocaine).
+The procedure is performed under local anesthesia (1% lidocaine).

 An incision of 3-4 mm is usually made by a lancet to facilitate the introduction of the needle, which can rotate 360°.
 Such as rotation is designed to work in an area of tissue about 1-2 cm in diameter (11G needle).

 The needle tip is pushed into the lesion.
 The distance is controlled through an additional acquisition and corrected if necessary.
-Once targeting is done, system is activated.
+Once targeting is done, the system is activated.
 Due to the vacuum, breast tissue is first drawn to a 19 mm length window present at the tip of the needle, cut by a high speed rotating blade and then dragged onto the drawing room placed at the proximal end of the handpiece needle-holder.
 The number of withdrawn samples can vary from 5 to 20.
-The average length is 20 mm, diameter 3 mm and total weight approximately 1 gr (per 12 samples).
+The average length is 20 mm, diameter 3 mm and a total weight approximately 1 gr (per 12 samples).

 All withdrawn samples are placed on a radio-transparent support, according to the direction in which each sample was taken (clockwise or counter-clockwise) and labeled to be x-rayed in order to verify the presence of micro-calcifications.